gravitational/careers/challenges/support/README.md

 # Summary

-The Solutions and Support Engineer sysadmin challenge is a simulated troubleshooting session where you will investigate and remediate several faults in a simulated customer environment.
+The Solutions and Technical Support Engineer sysadmin challenge is a simulated troubleshooting session where you will investigate and remediate several faults in a simulated customer environment.

-> **Note:** For SREs/Devops without a backend development background, the on-call sysadmin challenges are used, but instead of remote hands, shell access to the nodes will be provided by provisioning a public ssh key.

 # Rationale